enso-org/hiring/positions/senior-rust-cloud-developer.md

 - Working closely with the other internal teams to design a secure and scalable SaaS architecture
 - Developing a SaaS solution based upon that design with robust tooling and reliability, as well as inbuilt support for collaboration.
-- Hosting the architecture on a cloud provider
 - Contributing to the evolution of this vibrant open-source project by bringing a new component to its ecosystem and product offering.